 Polycystic ovarian syndrome is your body’s way of saying you can’t handle high sugar levels.
 Exercise is an excellent insulin sensitizer.
 It signals muscles to use more glucose from the blood.

 In the beginning stage, you have to take small steps- you can start with some walking and generally being more active in your daily life- just moving about more in the house.
 Countless studies have shown that even gentle movement like just a five-minute walk after eating helps move the glucose from your meal into your cells more efficiently.
 We totally recommend doing short activities throughout the day after eating, since they can be extremely effective for managing your insulin insensitivity and PCOS, both.

 The second stage of your exercise plan- Increase your muscle mass.
 Strength training with weights totally works for women with PCOS.
 After achieving the first goal of managing your insulin- resistance, your second goal is to increase your muscle mass with the help of progressive strength training to manage glucose better.

 Most trainers worldwide use a mix of weight training with HIIT or High-intensity interval training and LISS or Low-intensity steady state cardio, like walking to reap huge benefits.

 How does weight training help in PCOS?

+PCOS is about your insulin resistance.
+Strength training reduces your insulin resistance.
 As strength training increases the size of your muscle, it increases its capacity to take in glucose, increasing insulin sensitivity.

+Strength training does the best job of fighting belly fat.
 Excess belly fat puts you at risk for PCOS complications like high cholesterol and metabolic syndrome which causes heart problems.